devenes/terraform-containerization-bookstore-api/README.md

-# Dockerization of Python Flask Bookstore Web API with MySQL using Terraform
+# Containerization of Python Flask Bookstore Web API with MySQL using Docker Compose and Terraform

 ## Description